The Omlet Blog Category Archives: Incubation/Chicks

 If your brooder utilizes a brooding plate rather than a heat lamp, your chicks may already have the hang of going to bed at nightfall.
 But, being in a brooder is much different than being out in the big world, so even chicks that have an established sleep cycle may be caught off guard during their first night out.

 First and foremost, you’ll want to keep your chicks safe from predators.
-The attached runs of the Eglu chicken coops are predator-resistant, but they will be much safer and more comfortable overnight in the roosting area inside of the coop.
-You may need to manually tuck your chicks in on their first night (or two) and close the door until they learn when bedtime is.
+The attached runs of the Eglu Pro chicken coops are predator-resistant, but your pullets will be much safer and more comfortable overnight in the roosting area inside of the coop.
+You may need to manually tuck your young hens in on their first night (or two) and close the door until they learn when bedtime is.

 If you have an Autodoor, the coop light acts like a nightlight to guide sleepy heads to the roost.
 This is particularly helpful for chicks that were raised with a coop light – they’ll associate light with warmth and will seek it out when darkness falls.